20 Fantastic Thanksgiving Wines (2019 Edition)

 Zinfandel – With tasting notes akin to cranberry sauce (e.g. “spiced red fruits”), Zinfandel will moisten even the driest slice of turkey.
 We’re really delighted by the subtle white pepper, sage, and volcanic subtleties that Zin delivers from Napa Valley.
-(It might be Napa’s best value!)
+Zin might just be the most ideal of the Thanksgiving wines.

 Garnacha – So juicy and pure, Garnacha from Spain delivers sweet red fruit and citrus notes on top of dusty minerality.
 The best part is that you’ll find many of the buying options to be shockingly affordable.
 If you want to bump it up a notch (and taste some serious versions), look for Garnacha from the Vinos de Madrid area.